Personal Statement for Graduate School

 |Professional and academic interests||The personal statement allows you to write freely.
-Hence you will have the opportunity to showcase your personality.||A formal way of writing is required to state the statement of purpose.|
+Hence, you will have the opportunity to showcase your personality.||A formal way of writing is required to present the statement of purpose.|

-|Achievements, skillset and experience||It demonstrates your past experiences and achievements, which you can relate to within the topic’s context.||You can describe your plans related to your professional or academic career, but make sure to avoid irrelevant information.|
+|Achievements, skill set and experience||It demonstrates your past experiences and achievements, which you can relate to within the topic’s context.||You can describe your plans related to your professional or academic career, but make sure to avoid irrelevant information.|

 The difference should be clearly visible if both documents are required.
 If just a personal statement is needed, you can include the content of both documents, which can clearly help you achieve the objective.

-Strategies for Starting Your Personal Statement for Graduate School
+Strategies for Starting your Personal Statement for Graduate School

 They would like to get to know about you, including your personality traits.
 There are some key points that you should consider when writing your personal statement.

 An approach that is guaranteed to work is to start your personal statement by telling a story that describes your strengths and character.
 That might include: